 Spokane’s favorite food and entertainment event for more than 28 years, Pig Out in the Park offers six days of 75 free concerts, more than 225,000 servings of food, desserts, beverages and treats from over 42 food booths and three adult beverage gardens.
 Staged in beautiful downtown Spokane in Riverfront Park, the festival begins on Wednesday at noon, and continues to the end of the day on Monday.

 For more information about Pig Out in the Park visit:

 Puyallup – near Seattle, Washington

-Previously called the Puyallup Fair, the Washington State Fair is the biggest annual event in Washington, and one of the top ten largest fairs in the world.
+Previously called the Puyallup Fair, the Washington State Fair is the biggest annual event in The Evergreen State, and one of the top ten largest fairs in the world.
 Attracting over a million people in just 17 days, the Washington State Fair offers an incredible scope of entertainment, from the ever popular fireworks show every Friday night to the top comedians and musical concerts, as well as the ever popular animals on display and the interaction activities with them, to even more fun things like face painting and interactive pirate events for the children, art shows, a rodeo parade, and many more features.

 For more information about the Washington State Fair visit: